 - Beginner Class: $65/6 week class or $11/week, due by second week of each class (does not require additional semester/annual dues), also requires each student to purchase a glove ($15)

 - Per Semester: $325/Semester, due by February 1 or October 1, respectively.

 - Monthly: $85/month, due by second week each month.

-Financial restraints are not a reason to miss out on fencing.
+Financial constraints are not a reason to miss out on fencing.

 Club Fencing Philosophy:

-- Footwork: Advance, retreat, lunge, ballestra, fleche.
+- Footwork - advance, retreat, lunge, ballestra, fleche.

 Our coaches’ job is to:

 - Help the student develop realistic and incremental goals that encourage growth.